AlbaneCM/airbnb/README.md

 Goal for this project: replicate some basic analysis I could have performed on hotels.

+*Note: I had started separately a blog review with this information on New York only, to explain more the analysis behind each graph.
+Hence why some comments are already made about New York and not about other markets.
+Please feel free to indicate whether this seems a good idea to continue doing so or if graphs are pretty self-explanatory.

 1. a/ Overall:
 Option: to be able to chose a marketplace to analyse among several ones.
 I chose 10 main cities: 5 in Canada and 5 in the US - similarly to the Fairmont hotels marketplace.